lorenzosimpson/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

 a)
-    linear time - the while loop runs n times, meaning the number of loops increases proportionally compared to n
+    linear time  O(n)- the while loop runs n times, meaning the number of loops increases proportionally compared to n

-b)
+b)  quadratic time O(n^2) because the while loop has to run once for every jumber from 1 to j

 c)